 Orangewood Ave, Anaheim, CA

 1989 was an important year for Saint Matthew Church for at that time we were joined by two additional former Roman Catholic priests: Fr.
 Ben Madriaga, along with his wife, Mary Lou, and Fr.
 Brian Delvaux.
 The church continued to grow.
 By the end of 1989, we had outgrown the Old World Village Church and knew that it was time to relocate.
 A parish council was formed, our first, and Fr.
 Peter’s father, Allen Hickman, became the first president of the newly formed parish council.
 Through his efforts and the efforts of the council, a new location was found in the city of Orange.
 Saint Matthew Church leased a new facility over on Orangewood Avenue near the Anaheim Stadium.
 It was there that Saint Matthew would continue its ministry for the next several years.

 Several months after moving into the Orangewood facility, we were joined by yet another former Roman Catholic priest, Fr.
 Matt Ryder.
 Fr.
-Matt was formerly the pastor of St. Callistus Roman Catholic Church in Garden Grove but left that position in order to marry the woman he loved.
+Matt was the pastor of St. Callistus Roman Catholic Church in Garden Grove but left that position in order to marry the woman he loved.
 Shortly after Fr.
 Matt and Gay were married, Fr.
-Matt came to Saint Matthew and continues to minister with us to this day.
-Currently, Fr.
-Matt is responsible for the Marriage and Family Ministry, which handles the vast number of weddings that are requested of our priests.
+Matt came to Saint Matthew and ministered with us for several years.
+Fr.
+Matt was responsible for the Marriage and Family Ministry, which handles the vast number of weddings that are requested of our priests.

 In 1991 Dan Gincig was ordained a priest at Saint Mathew and after serving our parish for a year went to Aurora, Colorado, to establish the first mission from Saint Matthew Church.
 It is called Christ the King.
 Four years later, Fr.
 Gincig was ordained a bishop for that community in Colorado.